19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Overland Journeys.md

 ## Terrain

 A hex that is difficult terrain counts as two hexes to travel across.
 Some hexes are impassable.
+The GM determines whether a hex is difficult terrain or impassable.

 ## Danger Level

-According to the hex's danger level, roll the journey hazard die when the party enters a new hex *OR* takes a [Long Rest](../Core%20Procedures/Resting.md#Long%20Rest) in a hex.
+The GM rolls the journey hazard die when the party enters a hex *OR* takes a [Long Rest](../Core%20Procedures/Resting.md#Long%20Rest) in a hex.
 On a result of 1, there is an encounter.
+The GM determines the danger level of the entered hex.

 | Danger Level | Journey Hazard Die |
 | ------------ | -----------------: |